 You can have everything perfectly set up like the best keywords, the structure of your campaigns, your targeting options, and ad groups.
 However, all of these would mean nothing if your PPC ad texts are poorly constructed.

 In this post, we will walk you through the pro tips on writing click-worthy PPC text ads.

 One of the most common mistakes a lot of people make is to make super generic ad copies.

 If you want to deliver the right message to your target audience, then you need to be as specific as possible.

-According to Voy Media, a top PPC agency in New York, “With PPC, most of the time, you are not left with enough space to write long and descriptive texts.
+According to Voy Media, a top nyc ppc company, “With PPC, most of the time, you are not left with enough space to write long and descriptive texts.
 There is a character limit, and you are expected to create a compelling and engaging ad copy while staying on that specified limit.
 That’s why when crafting your PPC ad texts, you have to stay concise and on point.”

 Convince customers why they need to pick you over your competitors.
 Also, include your unique selling proposition in your ad copy to make it more convincing.

 Before writing your PPC text ad copy, gain insight first from the perspective of your target audience.

 What are their pain points?
 What particular problems do they suffer from?
 How will your product or service solve their problem?
 What specific questions they might ask about your product?

 Answering these questions will help guide you with your ad messaging.